 - Accept this difference and live with it.

 - Switch to a manual aperture lens with a lens adapter.

 - If you are using a Canon camera, you can set the live view to use depth of field preview.
-In Dragonframe, press Command-K (Ctrl-K Windows) to open the video settings.
-You can turn on depth of field preview.
+In Dragonframe 5+, this is in the Camera Settings section of the Cinematography workspace.
+In older versions press Command-K (Ctrl-K Windows) to open the video settings, and turn on depth of field preview there.